u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

    `CSS/SCSS variables difference on the SASS Documentation
    <https://sass-lang.com/documentation/variables#:~:text=CSS%20variables%20are%20included%20in,use%20will%20stay%20the%20same>`_

-In Odoo, we take the best of both worlds: using the `SCSS` variables to define the design-system while opting for the `CSS` ones when it comes to contextual adaptations.
+In Thrive Bureau ERP, we take the best of both worlds: using the `SCSS` variables to define the design-system while opting for the `CSS` ones when it comes to contextual adaptations.

 The implementation of the previous example should be improved by adding SCSS variables in order to